erdemtor/Natural-Language-Processing-Projects/README.md

 this is just to simplify the life.

 ###  RunThemAll.java  ###
+You can find the jar file in Natural-Language-Processing-Project-1\src\POS Tagger,

 Receives several parameters, you can compile it as well but I extracted the Jar file in the project which can be run easily with the following command: